joshddunn/rename/README.md

 1. `git clone https://github.com/joshddunn/rename.git`
 2. `cd rename`
+3. `rbenv use` if youre using rbenv
-3. `./rename start` will begin a daemon process
+4. `./rename start` will begin a daemon process
-3. `./rename stop` will kill the daemon process
+5. `./rename stop` will kill the daemon process